 Rinse your hands under some warm water.
 If you see that there are still some stains on your skin, then repeat the process.

 10. Hydrogen Peroxide

-You can use hydrogen peroxide to remove food coloring from your skin.
+You can use hydrogen peroxide to remove food color stains from your skin.
 Hydrogen peroxide with a concentration of 3% is ideal for safe home use.